tenrats/tis-tiny-search/README.md

 # tis-tiny-search
-Tiny by abstraction but really scalable
+Tiny by abstraction but really scalable general purposes search library.

+## Features
+ - General Purpose
+ - Schema Based
+ - Database newtral
+ - Scalable to any size and domain.